sel4-cap/sel4-xhci/README.md

 ## Building
 To build this driver, use the `build.sh` bash script.
 The script assumes the driver has been pulled using the microkit manifest and therefore assumes the directory structure will mirror this.

+The `MICROKIT_DIR` environment variable will need to be changed to equal the location of the "microkit" directory.

 Breakdown of variables set:
 - `MICROKIT_DIR`: Base directory of microkit repository
 - `MICROKIT_SDK`: Repository of microkit SDK